Skip to main content

 Perhaps most concerning is the impact of language barriers on newcomers' ability to understand and exercise their legal rights.
 Tenant rights, employee protections, consumer rights, and immigration entitlements are complex topics even for native English speakers.
 For newcomers navigating these systems in a second, third, or fourth language, critical information is often inaccessible.

 This has real consequences.
 Research from legal aid organizations across Canada shows that newcomers with language barriers are disproportionately represented among those who experience workplace exploitation, housing fraud, and other forms of victimization.
+Understanding your rights as outlined by the BC Housing and Tenancy branch or Employment Insurance (EI) is nearly impossible when the materials are not in your language.

 The Current Response Is Not Enough